EvernodeXRPL/evernode-sdk/evernode/tutorial-basics.md

       ...
       Contract bundle uploaded!
       ```

 4. You can test the uploaded contract by implementing a user client same as you did in [hpdevkit basic tutorial](../hotpocket/tutorial-basics.md#create-the-client-application).

 ## Acquire and deploy instance in one go
 Using Evernode devkit you can acquire and deploy Evenode instances using one command.
-1. You can follow the same [instance acquire 1, 2, 3 steps](#acquire-an-instance) in here as well.
+1. First you need to follow the same 1, 2, 3 steps in ["Acquire an instance"](#acquire-an-instance) here as well.

-2. If you are going to override HotPocket config contract section, follow [create deployable package 3rd step](#create-deployable-smart-contract-package).
+2. If you are going to override HotPocket config contract section, follow 3rd step in ["Create deployable smart contract package"](#create-deployable-smart-contract-package).

 3. Now you can just run the following command to acquire and deploy.
    - Run this command.
       ```bash